mautic/developer-documentation-new/docs/rest_api/stats.rst

      - Whether a User removed the Contact manually
    * - ``rotation``
      - int
-     - Number of times the Contact has been through the Campaign
+     - Number of times the Contact went through the Campaign

 ``campaign_lead_event_log``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~